 For many L&D teams working in a fast-paced environment, striking a balance between quantity and quality of new courses is tricky.
 It's tough to develop a deep understanding of what people really want to learn, and tougher still to not only engage them but also utilize their expertise when developing learning programs.

 So how do L&D teams' fast-growing companies work to scale their learning programs?
-We looked at organizations that are using 360Learning’s Enterprise plan features, and found some valuable insights demonstrating the impact they’ve had on the way their teams work.
+We looked at organizations that are using 360Learning’s Champion solution features, and found some valuable insights demonstrating the impact they’ve had on the way their teams work.

 Read on for some product insights that prove putting your people at the center is the most effective way to scale Collaborative Learning 🚀.